-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Orthopedic shoes If shoes are part of a leg brace and are included in the cost of the brace, or the shoes are for a person with diabetic foot disease.
-Supportive devices for the feet Orthopedic or therapeutic shoes for people with diabetic foot disease.
-Routine hearing exams, hearing aids, or exams to fit hearing aids except as outlined in the Medical Benefits Chart earlier in this chapter. √ Radial keratotomy, LASIK surgery, and other low vision aids.
-However, the plan covers eyeglasses for people after cataract surgery, contact lenses needed due to keratoconus, routine refractive eye exams and routine eyewear as described in the Medical Benefits Chart earlier in this chapter.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Non-routine dental care Dental care required to treat illness or injury may be covered as inpatient or outpatient care.
+Orthopedic shoes If shoes are part of a leg brace and are included in the cost of the brace, or the shoes are for a person with diabetic foot disease.
+Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television. √ Private room in a hospital.
+Covered only when medically necessary.
+Reversal of sterilization procedures and or non-prescription contraceptive supplies. √ Routine chiropractic care Manual manipulation of the spine to correct a subluxation is covered.
+Routine and comprehensive dental care, such as cleanings, fillings or dentures.
+As described in the Medical Benefit Chart.
+Routine eye examinations, eyeglasses, radial keratotomy, LASIK surgery, and other low vision aids except as outlined in the Medical Benefits Chart earlier in this chapter.
 Eye exam and one pair of eyeglasses (or contact lenses) are covered for people after cataract surgery.
-Reversal of sterilization procedures and or non-prescription contraceptive supplies. √ Acupuncture √ Naturopath services (uses natural or alternative treatments). √ Taxi service ✓